Ultima: Escape from Mt. Drash: Gameplay and plot

 In the game, creatures called "garrintrots" have imprisoned the player in Mt.
 Drash, and the player's task is to escape the dungeons.

 The game itself is a very simple series of three-dimensional randomly generated dungeons, and the idea is to destroy all monsters that stand in way and exit to the next level.
 There is a time limit as well.
 The game doesn't employ custom graphics, but rather uses the VIC-20's standard set of graphical characters to draw the game scene.

 The game was also notable for its soundtrack; using the 4-voice sound capabilities of the MOS Technology VIC video chip in the VIC-20 to provide background music.
 Very few games written for the VIC-20 featured such a background soundtrack that would become commonplace in games for the Commodore 64, Nintendo Entertainment System, etc.

 The source code was written in VIC-BASIC, with assembly language routines for faster animation of graphics and to handle the background music.
 Unlike most of the more popular VIC-20 games, it wasn't published as a ROM cartridge but rather on cassette tape.
-Due to the complexity of the source code and the unusual (by VIC-20 standards) length of the game, as well as the fact that unlike a cartridge game all of it had to fit in RAM, an 8k or 16k RAM memory expansion cartridge was required to be installed in the VIC-20 before running the game, further limiting the target audience.
+Due to the complexity of the source code and the unusual (by VIC-20 standards) length of the game, as well as the fact that unlike a cartridge game all of it had to fit in RAM, an 8 K or 16 K RAM memory expansion cartridge was required to be installed in the VIC-20 before running the game, further limiting the target audience.